Hogwarts, 12 Months Later

 “And yet, you truly believe much of what you said.
 You genuinely think you could outmaneuver me, and it is not the idle, overconfident boast of a bully.
 I confess, this, I would very much like to see.”

 The chill withdrew.
 In its place, well, Nell wasn’t sure what to think.
 Her mother had always taught her that the best way to bluff was to make sure that everything you say is true, from a certain point of view.
 She didn’t actually feel all superior and bored like that.
-She’d certainly considered the notion, but she had dismissed as summarily as she dismissed the idea of becoming a tyrannical despot.
+She’d certainly considered the notion, but she had dismissed it as summarily as she dismissed the idea of becoming a tyrannical despot.
 But even still, it wasn’t too hard to just continue that line of thinking, and apparently, it was convincing.
 To an extent.

 Baba Yaga stood.
 “I propose a wager.
 One enforced by no magic, other than our own honor.
 You have me terminated from my position before the end of the year, and I will grant you one wish, anything that is within my considerable power to grant.
 Should you fail, I will take something from you, anything that I may ask, anything that is within your power to get.”